New results on graph matching from degree preserving growth: Introduction

-A set of independent edges, or a graph matching is a fundamental notion in graph theory, with many practical applications, including in computer science, network control and computational chemistry.
-Recently, a novel mechanism for network evolution has been introduced (see~\cite{kharel_degree-preserving_2021} and~\cite{erdos_degree-preserving_2021} ) under the name of \emph{degree-preserving network growth} (DPG), a key element of which is the selection of independent edges, or matchings.
-The size of matchings in finite graphs is limited, with the largest size being called the graph's matching number.
-It is well-known that there exists a polynomial-time algorithm for finding a maximum size ($=\nu(G)$) matching in a \emph{simple} graph $G$ (the ``blossom'' algorithm of Edmonds~\cite[Theorem~6.2.3.]{west_combinatorial_2020}).
-However, the matching number is very difficult to estimate analytically, even on the basis of other commonly used graph parameters.
-For example, two graphs with the same degree sequence may have very different matching numbers (consider the disjoint union of $2k$ triangles and $C_{6k}$, i.e., $\nu=2k$ vs. $\nu=3k$), even by orders of magnitude (see Section \ref{sec:conclusion}).
-Furthermore, local operations (such as manipulating one vertex and its neighbors) on the graph may change this number significantly, e.g.: in the complete bipartite graph $K_{2,2k}$ ($\nu = 2$) remove one of the vertices of degree $2k$ then connect the edges that were incident on it amongst themselves creating the friendship graph $F_{k}$ ($\nu=k$).
+In this paper we focus on the study of the available matchings in the different realizations of a given degree sequence.
+The largest size of a matching in finite graphs is called the graph's \emph{matching number}, denoted by $\nu(G)$, and it a graph invariant.
+It is well-known that there exist polynomial-time algorithms that find a maximum size matching in any given \emph{simple} graph $G$ (for example the ``blossom'' algorithm of Edmonds~\cite{edmonds}).
+However, it is difficult to estimate the matching number analytically on the basis of several commonly used graph parameters.
+For example, two graphs with the same degree sequence may have very different matching numbers (consider the disjoint union of $2k$ triangles and of the cycle $C_{6k}$ of length $6k$, i.e., $\nu=2k$ vs. $\nu=3k$), even by orders of magnitude (see Section~\ref{sec:conclusion}).
+Furthermore, local operations (such as manipulating one vertex and its neighbors) on the graph may change this number significantly.
+For example, in the friendship graph $F_k$ (which is formed by $k$ copies of $K_3$, overlapping in one vertex), the matching number is $\nu(F_k)=k$.
+However, after one DPG step (using the edges of the maximum matching) we get the complete bipartite graph $K_{2,2k}$ with $\nu(K_{2,2k}) = 2$.

-In the \emph{degree-preserving network growth} (\textbf{DPG}) model (see~\cite{kharel_degree-preserving_2021}, \cite{erdos_degree-preserving_2021} and Section \ref{sec:matching} below) the network grows in every step by the addition of a vertex in a way that does not change the degrees of any of the existing vertices in the graph, i.e., it respects their degrees, in contrast with previous models (such as the preferential attachment model for generating scale-free networks) where the existing nodes must increase their degrees, whenever a new node attaches to them.
-It was demonstrated \cite{kharel_degree-preserving_2021} that the DPG process can generate most real-world networks (precisely, the exact graph), despite the problem itself being NP-hard, as shown in \cite{erdos_degree-preserving_2021}.